upnextinc/upnext/README.md

 <details>
   <summary><b>I want to purchase Up Next Pro for my company/organization</b></summary>
-  Enterprise licensing/pricing is available for organizations of <strong>1,000 users or more</strong>.
-Enterprise users will receive priority support. <a href="mailto:me@ellen.li">Reach out to learn more</a>.</details>
+  Enterprise licensing/pricing is available for organizations of <strong>50 users or more</strong>. <a href="mailto:licensing@upnextapp.com">Reach out to learn more</a>.</details>

 <details>
   <summary><b>I want to cancel my Up Next Pro subscription</b></summary>
-Subscription and payments are facilitated by Apple. <a href="https://support.apple.com/HT202039">Follow these steps</a> to cancel your Up Next Pro subscription.</details>
+Subscription and payments go through Apple. <a href="https://support.apple.com/HT202039">Follow these steps</a> to cancel your Up Next Pro subscription.</details>

 ## Colophon
 Up Next is a project by [Ellen Li](https://ellen.li).
 The app is written in Objective-C and Swift 4.0.